 Widening I-85 Won’t Fix Traffic — It Will Waste $1.4 Billion

-Construction crews have already started closing lanes at night so engineers can study the area.
+Construction crews will begin closing lanes this Sunday night so engineers can study the area.
 Supporters say the expansion will reduce congestion.
 But decades of evidence show that widening highways doesn’t work.
-In fact, it often makes traffic worse.
+In fact, it makes traffic worse.

 Why widening fails